-The Qantas Aquire Program is designed specifically for businesses, allowing them to earn and redeem Aquire points for a range of everyday business activities.
-It also offers flight savings of up to 10% off the base fare on select domestic and international Qantas flights, and it’s linked to the Qantas Frequent Flyer program for individuals, with one Aquire Point equalling one Qantas Point.
-Using the Aquire program can be broken down into three key steps:
+The Qantas Business Rewards Program is designed specifically for businesses, allowing them to earn and redeem Qantas Points for a range of everyday business activities.
+It also offers flight savings of up to 8% off the base fare on selected domestic and international Qantas flights.
+Using the Qantas Business Rewards program can be broken down into three key steps:

 - Earning points.
-Acquire offers points for a wide range of business expenses, including flights, freight, printing, parking, storage and car hire.
-If you’re also a Qantas Frequent Flyer member, you can even earn points twice for some activities: once as a business expense through your Aquire account, and once through your Qantas Frequent Flyer account.
+Qantas Business Rewards offers points for a wide range of business expenses, including flights, freight, printing, parking, storage and car hire.
+If you’re also a Qantas Frequent Flyer member, you can even earn points twice for activities such as flying: once as a business expense through your Qantas Business Rewards account, and once through your personal Qantas Frequent Flyer account.

-- Converting points.
-A key advantage of this program is that you can convert Aquire Points into any Qantas Frequent Flyer account at a rate of 1:1.
+- Transferring points.
+A key advantage of this program is that you can transfer Qantas Points into any Qantas Frequent Flyer account, as long as you have a minimum of 3,000 points.
 This allows businesses to collect a large number of points in one account, and gives them the flexibility to choose exactly who they wish to reward.

 - Rewards.
-As Aquire is linked to the Qantas Frequent Flyer program, you have the same redemption options available.
-The benefit for businesses is that these rewards can be used as incentives or for company savings, depending on how they are converted and redeemed.
+As points are transferred to individual Qantas Frequent Flyer accounts, you have the same redemption options.
+The benefit for businesses is that these rewards can be used as incentives or for company savings, depending on how they are transferred and redeemed.

-To join Aquire, you must have a valid Australian Business Number (ABN) and a Qantas Frequent Flyer Membership.
-There is also a one-off membership fee of $89.90.
+To join Qantas Business Rewards, you must have a valid Australian Business Number (ABN), be registered for GST or an incorporated entity, and have a valid Qantas Frequent Flyer membership.
+There is also a one-off joining fee of $89.50.

 The Virgin Australia accelerate Program is designed as a corporate air travel solution for small and medium-sized companies.
 It rewards companies who spend a minimum of $20,000 per year on Virgin Australia flights and codeshare flights operated by Air New Zealand, Delta Air Lines and Etihad Airways.
 Highlights of the program include: